dmarx/bench-warmers/README.md

 Here's a thought.
 If we have a codebook of size 8192 and a VQGAN latent of 16x16, that's only 2,097,152 possible configurations.
 What if we just precomputed all of them?
 Oh duh, it's 8192 ** (16*16).

 I should just come back to this later.

+Maybe the "tokenizer" could be just passing an image patch through a linear projection?
+I should check how ViT does it.